georghe-crihan/PyTvision/README.md

 ## BUILDING

-To build the module you will need swig 1.3.21.
+To build the module you will need SWIG (I used 1.3.21).

 Use the following to build the module and run the example under Linux:
 ```